Tom Ellis (actor)

 Thomas John Ellis (born 17 November 1978) is a Welsh actor.
-He became known for playing Gary Preston in the BBC One sitcom Miranda (2009–2015), then achieved wider recognition for his role as Lucifer Morningstar in the Fox/Netflix urban fantasy series Lucifer (2016–2021) and the Arrowverse franchise crossover "Crisis on Infinite Earths" (2019).
+He became known for playing Gary Preston in the BBC One sitcom Miranda (2009–2015), then achieved wider recognition for his role as Lucifer Morningstar in the Fox/Netflix urban fantasy series Lucifer (2016–2021), also the Arrowverse franchise crossover "Crisis on Infinite Earths" (2019), and Colin Glass in the CBS drama series CIA (2026–present).

 Early life

 Thomas John Ellis was born at University Hospital of Wales in Cardiff on 17 November 1978, the son of Marilyn Jean (née Hooper) and Christopher John Ellis.
 He has three sisters, one of whom is his twin; when they were born, they broke the Welsh record for heaviest twins.
 His father, uncle, and one of his sisters are all Baptist ministers.
 Shortly after his birth, the family left Wales for England and settled in Sheffield, where he attended High Storrs School and played the French horn in the city's youth orchestra.
 He later earned a BA in Dramatic Studies from the Royal Scottish Academy of Music and Drama in Glasgow.